itom-project/itom/docs/userDoc/source/04_itom_gui/propertyDialog.rst

     :scale: 100%
     :align: center

-**Styles and Themes**

-Usually, |itom| is started with a look that depends on the default look of the operating system.
-However, this look can be changed by specific style sheets (named qss files of
-Qt).
-In this property page, it is possible to select between the following style sheet options:

-* no stylesheet (default look)
-* some pre-defined stylesheets (located in the **styles/stylesheets**-folder of |itom|), e.g. a dark theme
-* use-defined stylesheet (indicate a qss style sheet file and an optional rcc resource file)

-Some icons have two different representations, one for bright themes and one for dark themes.
-It is possible to switch between both themes by the drop-down box.
-Changes to style-sheets and icons are only effectuated after a restart of |itom|.

 *Local and remote databases*

 Most help files are organized in databases.
 To display these files, the green underlined checkbox has to be checked.
 To manage, update and load new databases the green box offers a variety of options.
 Each database listed underneath "Local" are saved on the harddrive.
 The last column shows if there are any online updates available.
 To refresh the updatestate of the databases, just click the "refresh" button above.